Learning C to x86 Translation: An Experiment in Neural Compilation: Output samples

-We include some model output samples, together with the reference GCC output and the original C, selected as follows: \begin{itemize} \item All outputs belong to the best model, specifically they are one of the top 5 hypothesis. \item All outputs belong to Synthesis-Bench. \item They have not been randomly sampled, or cherry-picked to show the best outputs only, but manually curated to try to provide representative outputs of different cases, which may not appear proportionally. \end{itemize}
+We include some model output samples, together with the reference GCC output and the original C, selected as follows: \end{flushleft} \begin{itemize}

+\item All outputs belong to the best model, specifically they are one of the top 5 hypothesis. \item All outputs belong to Synthesis-Bench. \item They have not been randomly sampled, or cherry-picked to show the best outputs only, but manually curated to try to provide representative outputs of different cases, which may not appear proportionally. \end{itemize}